Posted on Wednesday, December 20th, 2017 at 3:52 pm by Debbie

-1. High value items that were charred and/or warped, but not melted
+1. High-value jewelry that was charred and/or warped, but not melted

 2. Platinum jewelry (melting temperature of 3,215 degrees)